-If the push fails, for example because the webshop system was temporarily not able to receive push messages, Buckaroo will automatically reattempt to send the push message.
+If the push fails, for example because the webshop system was temporarily not able to receive or process push messages, Buckaroo will automatically reattempt to send the push message.
 If the push messages still haven’t been received properly by the merchant’s website after three days, Buckaroo will stop sending push messages.

 It is possible that a successful push message is performed more than once.
 Bear this in mind while processing the push message and do not automatically create a new order after each successful push.

 The push service calls the set push URL.
 This will be a script on your webshop.
 This can also be a normal page that can be opened in the browser.
 The push is considered successful when an HTTP 200 is received.
 When calling the URL results in an error code, the push service interprets this as the push having failed.
 In the Buckaroo Plaza, via the Logs tab, you can find the history of all push attempts, including any error messages.
 A warning email can be sent to an email address to be set.
 This can be set under Settings > Websites > Push settings > E-mail push failure.
 For the warning message, an email is sent for the first failed push and for the last failed push.
 It is also possible to perform the push manually.
 This can be done by selecting the relevant transaction in the Plaza and resending the push via the Actions button.

 Push message repeats

 If the push messages fail to be successful, new attempts will be made to send them.
 This might happen when a push notification wasn’t accepted or when the so-called listener wasn’t active.
 The push notification will be repeated with the following frequency: